 To qualify for a program of study transfer credit, the student must initiate a request for consideration of transfer credits, through the program chairperson or the academic advisor during the first semester matriculated at SUNY Downstate.
-Students must provide an official transcript and a copy of the course materials for the courses to be evaluated and considered for transfer.
+Students must provide an official transcript and a copy of the courses to be evaluated and considered for transfer.